United℠ Explorer Card review

 Redeeming miles for flights gets you a strong redemption rate on your rewards.
-Based on the miles redemption site at the time of writing, United miles are worth an average 1.3 cents each when redeemed for flights.
+Based on the miles redemption site at the time of writing, United miles are worth an average 1.5 cents each when redeemed for flights.
+But you can also find excellent limited-time deals worth up to 3 cents per mile.

 You may receive a lower rate if you redeem for other options.
 For example, redeeming miles for hotel stays yields an average value of 0.7 cents a mile